[Learn Korean I29] -길래, -(ㄴ/는)다길래, -(ㄴ/는)다기에

 Because my friend said that the actor was very attractive, I went to a fan meeting just once.

 Wow!
-Let’s master a more advanced version of indirect speech like this sentence and become a super master of Korean!
+Let’s master a more advanced version of indirect speech like this sentence and become a master of Korean!

 I am sure you will be able to speak Korean fluently!